Common Lift Station Problems in Septic Systems

 Understanding common lift station problems can help you maintain an efficient septic system and avoid costly repairs.
 Key issues include pump failures, float switch malfunctions, clogs, and electrical issues.
 Regular maintenance is crucial to prevent these problems.

-What is a Lift Station in a Septic System?
+What is a Common Lift Station Problems in Septic Systems?

 1. Pump Failures